BohdanQQ/bereal-data-transform/README.md

 ## `realmoji.json` file

-The file seems to be a fuse of two files of the same name.
+The archive contains 2 files named the same - `realmoji.json`.
 Some tools may only extract one of those.
 If `bereal-data-transform` reports anything containing `isInstant` as an error, your unzipping tool extracted the wrong (part of the) file.

 On linux you can do